iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 |---|---|
 | ChatGPT promotes high reliance on itself, based on the recommendations it gives.
 This is coupled with its expansive knowledge across a wide range of topics which further instills a sense of over dependence on AI.
 This then reduces the cognitive load on the user – ChatGPT simplifies complicated situations into an easy-to-digest format.
 There is more inclination for the user interact with ChatGPT rather than using their own analysis. | A long-term use of ChatGPT can result in cognitive laziness.
 Basic responsibility is diffused, since the user is relieved of their information overload [@theophilou2023].
 This could be the aftermath of technological advancement, where the the user is led to believe that AI is more capable in making less error-prone decisions. |

-## 5.3 ChatGPT is misused to generate harmful, dangerous or unethical content
+## 5.3 ChatGPT is misused to generate harmful, dangerous, or unethical content

 | System de-motivators | External de-motivators |
 |---|---|